 As a result of the requirement to establish and maintain this statutory liability, contingency reserves affect the ability of a mortgage insurer to pay dividends, as described below.
 With regulatory approval, a mortgage insurance company may make early withdrawals from this contingency reserve when incurred losses exceed 35% of net premiums in a calendar year.
-Due to elevated losses in 2020, Radian Guaranty received regulatory approval to release \$93.0 million from contingency reserves for that year.
-Radian Guaranty did not release any amounts from their contingency reserves in 2021.
-Based on the typical 10-year holding requirement, Radian Guaranty is scheduled to release contingency reserves to unassigned surplus beginning in 2024.
+Radian Guaranty did not release any amounts from its contingency reserves in 2022 or 2021.
+Based on the typical 10-year holding requirement, Radian Guaranty is scheduled to release contingency reserves to unassigned surplus in material amounts beginning in 2024.
 See "-Statutory Dividend Restrictions" below for additional information.

 As a mortgage guaranty insurer, we are eligible for a tax deduction, subject to certain limitations, related to amounts required to be set aside in statutory contingency reserves to the extent we purchase U.S. Mortgage Guaranty Tax and Loss Bonds issued by the U.S. Department of the Treasury.
 Under SAP, this deduction reduces the tax provision reflected in the statutory financial statements, which in turn increases statutory net income and surplus as well as Available Assets under the PMIERs.
-As of December 31, 2021, Radian Guaranty held \$354.1 million of these bonds, which have a 10-year original maturity but may generally be redeemed in any tax year prior to maturity.
+As of December 31, 2022, Radian Guaranty held \$596.4 million of these bonds, which have a 10-year original maturity but may generally be redeemed in any tax year prior to maturity.